-Practice Client need Huron solution Higher education and strategic sourcing Assess research administration infrastructure of a leading university due to dramatic growth in research volume and increased scrutiny of federal regulators Ø Evaluated current operations and provided a plan for implementation of improvements to research administration infrastructure, including: roles and responsibilities within central university units and departmental units; organizational structure of the research enterprise, including its relationship with other university entities; business processes; information systems; personnel; training and educational programs; and performance measures for central research units. Ø Evaluated the exposure of the primary research support units to financial and operational risks relating to research universities. $\ensuremath{\text{\varnothing}}$ Assessed impact of plans to replace university-wide financial systems on research administration support services. Ø Our strategic sourcing practice identified areas where the university could reduce its costs of procuring goods and services, such as through library services, scientific supplies or office-related products.
+Practice Client need Huron solution Interim management/ Focused consulting Provide interim management and performing focused consulting services for a large hospital system in the United States Provided experienced senior executive management, including the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer and various department managers.
+Made revenue cycle improvements by analyzing and correcting back-office operations, monitoring tools that report key metrics, improving coding and automation and analyzing and renegotiating payor contracts to improve performance including arranging for significant increases in cash flow, improved relations with trade creditors and system improvements for the long term.
+Operational Consulting Practice Client need Huron solution Higher education and strategic sourcing Assess research administration infrastructure of a leading university due to dramatic growth in research volume and increased scrutiny of federal regulators Evaluated current operations and provided a plan for implementation of improvements to research administration infrastructure, including: roles and responsibilities within central university units and departmental units; organizational structure of the research enterprise, including its relationship with other university entities; business processes; information systems; personnel; training and educational programs; and performance measures for central research units. Ø Evaluated the exposure of the primary research support units to financial and operational risks relating to research universities. Ø Assessed impact of plans to replace university-wide financial systems on research administration support services. Ø Our strategic sourcing practice identified areas where the university could reduce its costs of procuring goods and services, such as through library services, scientific supplies or office-related products.

 Practice Client need Huron solution Healthcare Improve operating margins of healthcare provider © Comprehensive assessment of performance levels related to operating costs, supply costs, revenue cycle and organizational structure efficiency. © Quantified and prioritized areas of potential opportunity for change, growth and/or improvement, including revenue management, use of supplies and efficiency of information systems. © Developed and implemented plans for sustained improvements in: supply chain; revenue cycle; and organizational effectiveness.
-Assist in recovering overpaid claims Ø Assisted a large health insurance organization perform a detailed analysis of its coordination of benefits programs. Ø Identified a significant number of claims that had been paid in error by the client and assisted the client in recovering these overpayments.
-Legal business consulting Develop cost saving initiatives for pharmaceutical company's recently expanded legal department Ø Analyzed processing of legal matters through various phases and the distribution and management of legal work by internal and outside staff. Ø Developed cost saving initiatives to improve organizational design, outside counsel management and business process. Ø Assisted with the implementation of an interim matter management system for litigation and the selection of a new department-wide matter management system that will be implemented over a period of time.
+Assist in recovering overpaid claims Ø Assisted a large health insurance organization perform a detailed analysis of its coordination of benefits programs. Ø Identified a significant number of claims that had been paid in error by the client and assisted the client in recovering these overpayments. for pharmace recently expe department Implement a discovery sy enterprise-w Develop cost saving initiatives for pharmaceutical company's recently expanded legal department Ø Analyzed processing of legal matters through various phases and the distribution and management of legal work by internal and outside staff. Ø Developed cost saving initiatives to improve organizational design, outside counsel management and business process. Ø Assisted with the implementation of an interim matter management system for litigation and the selection of a new department-wide matter management system that will be implemented over a period of time.
 Implement an electronic discovery system and an Ø Evaluated existing electronic document and hard-copy/image-based discovery processes. enterprise-wide discovery management solution Ø Recommended and implemented an electronic document discovery solution to successfully reprocess documents and provide a review and production platform. Ø Structured and managed the electronic review, including providing the on-site attorney training, system metrics and user reports. Ø Developed end-to-end company wide solution for all discovery management needs from issuance of legal holds through case archival and record retention.